The 4 Parts of Medicare (A, B, C, and D)

 • Covers doctor visits, preventive care, lab tests, outpatient procedures, and durable medical equipment.

-• Late penalty: 10% per year you delay enrollment.
+• Late Enrollment penalty: 10% per year you delay enrollment.

 • Maximum-Out-Of-Pocket: Unlimited